geographika/getting-started-with-mapserver/workshop/content/docs/advanced/symbols.md

 ## Overview

-[SYMBOL](https://mapserver.org/mapfile/symbol.html)s can be used to apply complex cartographic effects to vector data.
+In this exercise we'll look at how [SYMBOL](https://mapserver.org/mapfile/symbol.html)s can be used to apply complex cartographic effects to vector data.
+The Mapfile displays OpenStreetMap railways in Tartu, Estonia.

+## Vector Symbols

-We've looked at `ELLIPSE`, `SVG`, and `TRUETYPE` symbols in the [Points Styling](points.md) exercise.
+We've looked at `ELLIPSE`, and `TRUETYPE` symbols in the [Points Styling](points.md) exercise.
 In this example we'll be looking at [Vector Symbols](https://mapserver.org/mapfile/symbology/construction.html#symbols-of-type-vector-and-ellipse) - which use vector drawings to define the shape of a symbol.